olanga/nova/README.md

 # Nova S Pro Drill Control

 A pretty web client for the Nova S Pro table tennis robot.
-This tool replaces the original app, removing the requirement for server connectivity.
+This tool can be used as a replacement for the original app, removing the requirements for server connectivity and user login.

 | Main | Editor | Countdown |
 | :---: | :---: | :---: |